-Working in the University of Cambridge, I research the application of engineering principles and methods to management and organisational challenges in the context of high tech innovation and strategy.
+Working in the Department of Engineering at the University of Cambridge, I research the application of engineering principles and methods to management and organisational challenges in the context of high tech innovation and strategy.

-A pragmatic focus on problem-solving techniques provides an opportunity to address a dilemma faced by many managers... the bewildering proliferation of theoretical frameworks and practical methods available to them, fuelled by decades of academic and consultant endeavour.
+A pragmatic focus on problem-solving techniques provides an opportunity to address a dilemma faced by many managers... the bewildering proliferation of theoretical frameworks and practical methods available to them, fuelled by decades of consultant and academic endeavour.

 Knowing how to use a few selected tools well, and how to adapt and combine them, provides a flexible foundation for building management systems.
 Established industry-proven approaches such as portfolio methods, roadmapping and quality function deployment (QFD) provide a solid foundation to build on.